hypertidy/quadmesh/cran-comments.md

 ## Reverse dependencies

-The reverse dependency 'spex' passes check against this version.
+The reverse dependencies lazyraster and 'spex' pass check against this version.